Skip to contents

 geoscale

 Numeric vector.
-Geographical coordinates in the form of c(Xmin, Xmax, Ymin, Ymax) which EPSG:4326 in coordinate reference system.
+This is a set of geographic coordinates in the form of c(Xmin, Xmax, Ymin, Ymax) which correspond to the positions in the standard geographic coordinate system or EPSG:4326. geoscape referst to the geographic extent, or bounding box, for the habitat connectivity analysis.
+Habitat locations outside the geographic extent will be excluded from the analysis.
 If geoscale is NuLL, the extent is extracted from rast(SpatRaster) using terra::ext().

 agg_methods